 My favorite thing to use it on is pork though!
 The brown sugar in the rub caramelizes on the meat as it cooks giving it a nice brown color and a tasty bark.

-Check out these recipes for air fryer pork tenderloin, smoked pork tenderloin or air fryer ribs to get ideas on how to use this rub!
+Check out these recipes for air fryer pork loin, smoked pork tenderloin or air fryer ribs to get ideas on how to use this rub!
 It is also amazing for grilling or using a smoker and making dishes like pulled pork.

 Why You Will Love this Homemade Dry Rub